Markov cubature rules for polynomial processes: Proofs

 \begin{proof}[Proof of Lemma~\ref{lem:momentsPP}] In view of~\eqref{matrixG} we obtain the vector equation

 for some local martingale $M$ with $N_n$ components.
 We claim that the expectation $\E[\|\Hcal_n(X_t)\|]$ is locally bounded in $t$.
 This follows from the inequality

 which holds for some constant $C>0$ that depends on $\Gcal$ but not on $t$ or $x$.
-This inequality is proved using the argument in~\cite{Cuchiero/etal:2012}.
+This inequality is proved using the argument in the proof of Theorem 2.10 in~\cite{Cuchiero/etal:2012}.
 Furthermore, in conjunction with Lemma~\ref{L:QV process} below, this also implies that $M$ is a true martingale.
 Taking expectations on both sides of~\eqref{eq:ODE moments} thus yields the integral equation

 whose solution is $\E[\Hcal_n(X_t)] = e^{tG_n^\top} \Hcal_n(x)$.
 This yields~\eqref{matrixexptG}. \end{proof}

 \begin{lemma} Let $p\in\Pol(E)$.
 The local martingale $M_t=p(X_t)-\int_0^t \Gcal p(X_s)ds$ admits a predictable quadratic variation process, given by $\langle M,M\rangle_t = \int_0^t (\Gcal p^2 - 2p\Gcal p)(X_s)ds$. \end{lemma}